Recognising excellence in commitment to gender equality in tourism and hospitality internationally.

 Set an industry example for ways in which organisations can support gender equality in the workplace.

-In a special ceremony at ITB Berlin in March 2025, we revealed the Gender Equality Champion of the Year Award 2025 winners across our two categories.
+In a special ceremony at ITB Berlin in March 2025, we revealed the Gender Equality Champion of the Year Award 2025 winners across two categories.

 After making it on to the shortlist for a second year in a row, the Travel & Destinations award went to Responsible Travel Ecuador, a South American travel operator the judges felt “lives and breathes gender equality.”